RaspberryPiFoundation/weather-station/README.md

   Run a select query to return the contents of the `WEATHER_MEASUREMENT` table.

   `SELECT * FROM WEATHER_MEASUREMENT;`

+  After a lot of measurements have been recorded it will be sensible to use the SQL *where* clause to only select records that were created after a specific date and time:

+  `SELECT * FROM WEATHER_MEASUREMENT WHERE CREATED > '2014-01-01 12:00:00`

   Press `Ctrl - D` or type `exit` to quit MySQL.